tdfalc/regression-markets/README.md

 * Transition to Gaussian Process regression analyses.
 * Currently only explores out-of-sample market.

-If you find this useful in your work, we kindly request that you cite the following publication(s):
+If you find this useful in your work, we kindly request that you cite the following publication:

 ```
 @misc{falconer2023bayesian,